-- 6.1 The officers of the Board, to be chosen by the members of the Board, shall be a Chairperson, Vice Chairperson, Secretary, and Treasurer.
+- Chairperson, Secretary, and Treasurer.
 The Chairperson and Vice Chairperson must be business sector members of the Board.
 The Treasurer and Secretary may be any member of the Board, however, if not from the business sector, they may not assume the responsibilities of Chairperson or Vice Chairperson in their absence.
-None of the Officers so chosen shall be a resident of the same county as another officer. - 6.2 All officers of the Board shall be elected every two years in the even years, and shall serve for a two-year period.
+None of the Officers so chosen shall be a resident of the same county as another officer. - All officers of the Board shall be elected every two years in the even years, and shall serve for a two-year period.
 Nominations may be taken from the floor for any of the officer positions in February and shall be presented to the Board and voted upon in June.
-Officers will be elected by a simple majority of the votes present at the meeting and shall assume their respective office on July 1, following the election. - 6.3 Any officer elected by the members of the Board may be removed at any time, with cause, by the vote of a two-thirds majority of Board members.
+Officers will be elected by a simple majority of the votes present at the meeting and shall assume their respective office on July 1, following the election. - Any officer elected by the members of the Board may be removed at any time, with cause, by the vote of a two-thirds majority of Board members.
 The Chairperson, with the simple majority approval of the Board, shall fill any vacancy occurring in any office for the unexpired term.
 If the Chairperson's position should become vacant, the Vice Chairperson would fill the unexpired term.
 The Board will elect a private sector member to fill the vacant Vice Chairperson position for the unexpired term. - 6.4 Officers are not limited to terms in office with the exception of the Chairperson who is limited to two full consecutive terms.
 The Chairperson will be eligible for reelection after one full term has occurred. - 6.5 Duties of the Chairperson: The Chairperson shall preside at all meetings of the Board, be designated as an authorized signatory on instruments for and on behalf of the Board, and perform all duties as may be prescribed by the Board from time to time.
-The Chairperson shall be entitled to vote on all matters coming before the Board, and any committee providing there is not a conflict of interest. - 6.6 Duties of the Vice Chairperson: The Vice Chairperson shall act in place of the Chairperson and preside at meetings when the Chairperson temporarily vacates the Chair.
+The Chairperson shall be entitled to vote on all matters coming before the Board, and any committee providing there is not a conflict of interest. - Duties of the Vice Chairperson: The Vice Chairperson shall act in place of the Chairperson and preside at meetings when the Chairperson temporarily vacates the Chair.
 In the absence of the Chairperson, the Vice Chairperson shall have all the powers and be subject to all the restrictions of the Chairperson.
-The Vice Chairperson shall be designated as an authorized signatory on the instruments for and on behalf of the Board. - 6.7 Duties of the Treasurer: The Treasurer of the Board shall have oversight responsibility of the funds of the Board and shall cause to be instituted acceptable fiscal control of all funds of the Board.
+The Vice Chairperson shall be designated as an authorized signatory on the instruments for and on behalf of the Board. - of the Board and shall cause to be instituted acceptable fiscal control of all funds of the Board.
 The Treasurer shall keep a full and accurate record of all the financial transactions of the Board.
 The Treasurer shall safeguard trusts and securities, and shall oversee and monitor from time to time the deposits and other transactions of the Fiscal Agent.
 The Treasurer shall render to the Board an account of transactions and the financial condition of the Board as required by the membership.
 The Treasurer may delegate financial duties to appropriate staff, as necessary.
 The Treasurer shall be designated as an authority signatory on instruments for and on behalf of the Board.